merely-useful/py-rse/index.md

 ## Logging In {#ssh-login}

-In order for us to be able to login, the remote computer must run a \gref{remote login server}{remote_login_server}
+In order for us to be able to log in, the remote computer must run a \gref{remote login server}{remote_login_server}
 and we must run a program that can talk to that server.
 The client program passes our login credentials to the remote login server;
-if we are allowed to login,
+if we are allowed to log in,
 that server then runs a shell for us on the remote computer (Figure \@ref(fig:ssh-ssh)).

 <div class="figure" style="text-align: center">